dpotschka/mysite/Davee_ReadMe.txt

 git add mysite/
 then
 git commit
-To exit a message while doing a "git commit": hit <esc>
+To exit (for pa) a message while doing a "git commit": hit <esc>
 then
 :wq and the commit will happen.

+To exit a message on local just save the message then close the editor.

+You can also do:
-I think you can also do this after editing a file: git commit <file name>
+git commit <file name>
-Then you don't have to do the git add file thing.

 More useful commands:
-Use the https if you don't have ssh, free accounts don't have ssh.
+Use the https if you don't have ssh, free accounts at pa don't have ssh.

 Use this when pushing to github.com from local. git push --set-upstream https://github.com/dpotschka/mysite master